Join Abreast In A Boat

 - Commit to attending two practices per week during the paddling season from late March to early July.

 Abreast In A Boat is a non-profit Society run by breast cancer survivors for breast cancer survivors – we understand what you’re going through.
-If you have any questions, please do not hesitate to contact our Novice Liaison, Bunny Rosse at email@example.com.
+If you have any questions, please do not hesitate to contact our Novice Liaison, Denise Patterson at firstname.lastname@example.org.

 We recommend everyone interested attend an information meeting usually held in November or early January.
 At this meeting you will learn all about Abreast In A Boat – the training required, the venues available, the Coaches, the costs involved and what gear you may need as well as the opportunity to ask questions.